Rating

 Interior

-These luxuriously decorated rooms are used for official receptions and dinners, which often take place in the gallery of Charles XI, a magnificent room modeled after the mirror room at the Versailles Palace.
+These luxuriously decorated rooms are used for official receptions and dinners, which often take place in the Gallery of Charles XI, a magnificent room modeled after the mirror room at the Versailles Palace.

-Next are the guest apartments, used by official guests of the royal family.
-One floor below are the 14 Bernadotte rooms.
-Here you'll find the Pillared Hall, one of the most beautiful rooms in the palace with a magnificent Rococo interior decorated with 12 Ionic columns.
-The Bernadotte library contains the royal book collection and the Bernadotte Gallery is decorated with portraits of the rulers of the Bernadotte Dynasty, the current royal house of Sweden.
+Here you’ll find the Pillared Hall, one of the most beautiful rooms in the palace, with a magnificent Rococo interior decorated with twelve Ionic columns.
+The Bernadotte Library contains the royal book collection and the Bernadotte Gallery is decorated with portraits of the rulers of the Bernadotte Dynasty, the current royal house of Sweden.

 Downstairs is one of the most famous rooms in the palace, the Rikssalen (State Room).
-Its silver throne, created in 1650 for the coronation of Queen Christina is one of few items that were saved from the disastrous fire of 1697.
-Another highlight of the palace is the magnificent royal chapel, consecrated in 1754 and decorated by Carl Hårleman in Rococo style.
+Its silver throne, created in 1650 for the coronation of Queen Christina, is one of few items that were saved from the disastrous fire of 1697.
+Another highlight of the palace is the magnificent Royal Chapel, consecrated in 1754 and decorated by Carl Hårleman in Rococo style.

 Museums

-at the Livrustkammaren
+Royal Carriage at the Livrustkammaren in Stockholm

-at the Livrustkammaren
+Royal carriage at the Livrustkammaren

 There are several museums in the palace: the Tre Kronor Museum at the north side of the palace illustrates the medieval history of the palace with a display of objects that were recovered from the ruins of the castle.